sanket0x/code-translator-poc/README.md

    - The system will:
      - Extract the task number from your PR title
      - Validate that the task exists
-     - Send your code to GPT-4 for analysis
+     - Send your code to Google Gemini for analysis
      - Generate a plain English explanation
      - Automatically add it as a comment to the task
    - View the task to see the AI-generated comment